ikamalagrahari/BeatBoX/README.md

 # BeatBoX
-A  mp3 Music Player build using python
+We will create an MP3 player using pygame and Tkinter for GUI.